downfa11/cursus/docs/core/storage/platform-optimizations.md

 ## Purpose and Scope

-This document describes the platform-specific optimizations implemented in go-broker's disk persistence layer.
+This document describes the platform-specific optimizations implemented in cursus's disk persistence layer.
 The system uses Go's build tag mechanism to provide optimized implementations for Linux systems while maintaining compatibility with Windows through standard I/O operations.

 For general information about the disk persistence system architecture, see [Disk Persistence System](./disk-persistence.md).
 For segment rotation and management, see [Segment Management](./segment-management.md).

 ## Build Tag System

-Go-broker uses build tags (`//go:build`) to compile different implementations based on the target operating system.
+cursus uses build tags (`//go:build`) to compile different implementations based on the target operating system.
 This allows the system to leverage platform-specific system calls on Linux while providing a fallback implementation for Windows.

 The DiskHandler struct is defined in common code, but the methods `openSegment()` and `SendCurrentSegmentToConn()` have platform-specific implementations that are selected at compile time.